Strange Brigade: Gameplay

-Premise
+Plot

 4000 years ago Seteki, an Egyptian Pharaoh, ruled tyrannically, using black magic.
-Wadjet, the Goddess of Time and Justice, opposed Seteki's barbaric rule, and along with her priests waged went to war against Seteki, eventually leading to Seteki's defeat.
+Wadjet, the Goddess of Time and Justice, opposed Seteki's barbaric rule, and along with her priests went to war against Seteki, eventually leading to Seteki's defeat.
 Her body was hidden in a nameless tomb and all record of her existence was erased, her name living on only in legend.

-In 1930 after Several thousand years pass, The archaeologist Edgar Harbin releases Seteki's spirit after he opened her tomb to further his career.
-Veronica Brownage, an agent of the Department of Antiquities who was keeping an eye on Harbin, managed to send a distress message to headquarters prior to the release.
+In 1930 after Several thousand years passed, The archaeologist Edgar Harbin releases Seteki's spirit after he opened her tomb to further his career.
+Veronica Brownring, an agent of the Department of Antiquities who was keeping an eye on Harbin, managed to send a distress message to headquarters prior to the release.
 The Department dispatches the Strange Brigade, a team of people experienced in defending the British Empire from supernatural threats to uncover what Seteki is after.

 Searching a hidden valley leads to the group discovering a soul cage, which Seteki is using to harness the power of trapped souls.
 Destroying the cage results in Seteki's power being reduced.
 So the groups sets out to destroy the rest.

 The Strange Brigade set out across Egypt to foil Seteki's plans and rid the world of her undead army.